Want more from Wendy?

 More about Wendy:

-Best food combination ever!
+Chocolate and peanut butter!
+Best combination ever!

 My Bible (cliche', but true); I also love any well-written novel & memoir.

 "Shit-hit-the-fan" de-stressing activity:

 Calls, texts, FB messages to my fellow Chicks Who Know Church and to a best friend/prayer partner who keeps me grounded & encouraged.